Lecturer

 Current Research

 Nelson Mandela once said, ‘education is the most powerful weapon which you can use to change the world.’
-Manu’s current research combines his experience as an educator and his interest in security to seek ways to use education to contribute to peace, security, and prosperity.
-The project will produce teaching materials to contribute to Citizenship Education that fosters peaceful co-existence and political order in security-challenged societies in the Global South.
+For several years, Dr Lekunze has been researching the role of education in national security.
+The research aims to advise innovative policies on how developing states can use formal education systems and content to contribute to peace, security, and prosperity.
+It will produce Continuous Profession Development (CPD) courses to strengthen the role of education in promoting peaceful co-existence and political order in security-challenged societies in the developing world.

 - Teaching